Sunday 24 August 1941

 Finnish 8th Division (Col. Winell) crosses Viipuri Bay unopposed, isolating the Soviet forces in Viipuri by cutting their escape route along the coast.
 The Soviet troops are not going to retreat without orders anyway, as they know from experience that bad things happened to troops that retreated on their own initiative during the Winter War and the opening stages of Operation Barbarossa.
 Thus, the Soviets essentially allow the Finnish crossing because they are staying put anyway.

-Finnish XXXVI Corps continues advancing in the area of Nurmi Lake and Nurmi Mountain.
+Finnish 36 Corps continues advancing in the area of Nurmi Lake and Nurmi Mountain.
 On their right flank, the Finns take the village of Vuoriyarvi, while in the left the Finnish 6th Division is racing to cut off Soviet troops that are trying to escape to the north along a logging road that they have found which is not on maps.

 |Fighting at Novogord, 24 August 1941 (Kempe, Federal Archive, Bild 183-L19934).|

-In the Army Group Center sector, Soviet General Ivan Konev attacks toward Gomel, recently taken by German 2nd Army.
-Second Army itself is planning an attack to the south in conjunction with General Guderian's Panzer Group 2, which is about 75 miles to the east at Starodub.
+In the Army Group Center sector, Soviet General Ivan Konev attacks toward Gomel, recently taken by the German 2nd Army.
+Second Army itself is planning an attack on the south in conjunction with General Guderian's Panzer Group 2, which is about 75 miles to the east at Starodub.
 General Hoth's Panzer Group 3 continues thrusting in the direction of Velikie Luki, advancing to within a mile of the city.

 This is the seventh or eighth time in this campaign that the army group has succeeded in encircling the enemy.
 But I'm not really happy about it, because the objective to which I have devoted all my thought, the destruction of the enemy armies, has been dropped.
 Perhaps we will overrun the Russians in from of my northern wing and thus get things going to the point that at least pressure on my eastern front is relieved...If, after all the successes, the campaign in the east now trickles away in dismal defensive fighting for my army group, it is not my fault"